-Here you will find an overview of our support measures.
 Our coronavirus support fund is available to help those hit particularly hard by the coronavirus situation.
-Whatever happens: please stay safe and well.
+Whatever happens: Please take care of yourself.

 Our support at a glance

-We are aware that for some tenants, depending on their line of work, the easing of coronavirus restrictions will not mean a rapid return to normal day-to-day life.
+We are aware that for some tenants, due to the current developments in the corona pandemic – and depending on the job situation – the current situation is a major challenge.
 If you are having difficulty paying rent, please contact our customer service.

 You can reach us by telephone from Monday to Thursday from 7.30 a.m. to 5.30 p.m. and on Friday from 7.30 a.m. to 4 p.m. on +49 (0)30 897 860, by sending an email to kundenservice(at)deutsche-wohnen.com or around the clock on our customer portal.

 We will work together to find a solution.